Photography

 If your camera lens was a big investment, then there’s no reason you should leave it unprotected.

-While a lens cap will serve its purpose, it obviously can’t be affixed to your lens when the lens is in use.
+While a lens cap will serve its purpose, it cannot be affixed to the lens when it is in use.

-For this reason, you’ll want to have a durable lens hood connected to the end of your lens to protect it from damage should any occur.
+For this reason, you’ll want to have a durable lens hood connected to the end of your lens to protect it from damage, should it occur.

 dollar sign